Trusted Guidance You Can Rely On

 Attorney Brenda Smith-Weiss is a lifelong native of New England and New Hampshire.
 She was raised in Hudson, graduating from Alvirne High School.
 At the University of New Hampshire, she majored in Drama and then attended the University of Maine School of Law.
 Between college and law school, Brenda enjoyed work as a real estate paralegal.

 Brenda’s focus in practice is estate planning, probate administration, wills, and trusts.
 Her practice also includes commercial real estate transactions representing buyers, sellers and lenders.
+Finally, Brenda is a title insurance agent for First American Title Insurance Company and Chicago Title Insurance Company.

 Active in the community, Brenda is a former President of the Boys and Girls Club of Greater Nashua, Inc., a former Clerk of First Church of Nashua, and a former member of the Board of Directors for the Greater Nashua Interfaith Hospitality Network, the Board of Trustees for The Hunt Community, and the Nashua West Rotary Club.
 She is currently serving as a member of the Board of Trustees and Treasurer of the Hills Farm Cemetery, Hudson, New Hampshire.